Samuel-de-Oliveira/CanUseTimer/README.md

 ### Unstable
-The unstable version is a version that is in constant development and you can see the this be added constatly, but this version can come with bugs of new implementations, recommended only if you want to check what is comming.
+The unstable version is a version that is in constant development and you can see new features constantly, but this version may come with bugs of new implementations, recommended only if you want to check what is comming and test it.

 > :warning: This type of version only have Linux installer (Because the creator use Linux).